KSP-KOS/KOS_DOC/source/structure/config.md

 An integer.
 Gettable and Settable.
 Configures the InstructionsPerUpdate setting.

-This is the number of kRISC psuedo-machine-langauge instructions that each kOS CPU will attempt to execute from the main program per [physics update tick](../../summary_topics/CPU_hardeare/index.html).
+This is the number of kRISC psuedo-machine-langauge instructions that each kOS CPU will attempt to execute from the main program per [physics update tick](../../summary_topics/CPU_hardware/index.html).

+This value is constrained to stay within the range [50..2000].
+If you set it to a value outside that range, it will reset itself to remain in that range.

 ***